 The three models exhibit different responses reflecting differences in underlying reference scenarios and technology assumptions.
 The largest change in the U.S. energy system for the IGSM modeling team is always the reduction in total energy consumption augmented by an expansion in the use of commercial biomass fuels and deployment of CCS at higher carbon tax rates.
-Similarly, the largest change in the MERGE model is the along with smaller additions of commercial biomass and other renewable energy forms.
+Similarly, the largest change in the MERGE model is the reduction in total energy consumption augmented by deployment of CCS and bioenergy, augmented in some cases with increased use of nuclear power.
+The MiniCAM model also exhibits reductions in total energy consumption and increases in nuclear power, along with smaller additions of commercial biomass and other renewable energy forms.